mbruges/zola/content/learn/textbook/piano.md

 And hymns in the cosy parlour, the tinkling piano our guide.

 So now it is vain for the singer to burst into clamour
-With the great black piano appassionato.
+with the great black piano appassionato.
 The glamour
 Of childish days is upon me, my manhood is cast
 Down in the flood of remembrance, I weep like a child for the past.

-- DEFINITIONS:
-  - insidious: (adj) subtly harmful, deceitful
-  - mastery: (n) great skill or control
-  - clamour: (n) loud, confused noise
-  - appassionato: (adj) passionate, intense
-  - glamour: (n) alluring beauty or charm